 You may have a claim to recover compensation, but filing a claim is complicated.
 Not only are the laws complex, but there are also multiple parties involved with a truck crash, including the driver, the trucking company, the insurance provider, and others.

 You do not have to face these difficult challenges alone.
 The Washington truck accident lawyers at Kapuza Lighty, PLLC will aggressively pursue all potential parties to obtain the compensation you deserve for your losses.

 Please contact our Yakima, WA office to discuss your case, and read on for some general information about these types of cases.

-Yakima, WA Trucking Accident Attorneys Fight for Your Rights
+Yakima, Washington Truck Accident Attorneys Fight for Your Rights

 - The truck operator had a duty to drive with a reasonable degree of care so as to not cause a risk of harm to other motorists;

 - The driver breached this duty through negligent acts;

 - This breach led to the truck accident that caused your injuries; and,

 - You suffered losses as a result of getting hurt.